imzbf/md-editor-v3/README.md

 ## 🪡 Shortcut Key

-_Pay attention: shortcut keys are only available when the textarea is focused!_
+_Pay attention: shortcut keys are only available when the textarea has received focus!_

 | key | function | description |
 | --- | --- | --- |